City Lit Big Band

 - Understand how an ensemble of this size operates and rehearses

 - Improve and maintain your sight-reading and ability to rehearse effectively

-- Learn typical Big Band repertoire
+- Learn typical and unusual Big Band repertoire

 - Take short solos where arrangements present such.